priyanshsinghgautam/doconnectproject/README.md

-# DoConnect – Full Stack Developer Networking Platform
+# DoConnect – Smart Doctor Search & Appointment Platform

-DoConnect is a **full-stack web application** designed to connect developers and enable them to share ideas, collaborate on projects, and interact with a developer community.
+DoConnect is a **full-stack web application** that allows users to **search for doctors and book appointments easily**.
+The platform helps patients quickly find the right doctor and manage appointments in a simple and efficient way.

-The application consists of a **Node.js + Express backend** and a **React + TypeScript frontend built with Vite**.
+The project is built using a **Node.js + Express backend** and a **React + TypeScript frontend powered by Vite**, with **MongoDB** used as the database.

 ---

 ## Features

-* User authentication and environment-based configuration
+* 🔎 Search doctors easily
-* REST API built with Express.js
+* 📅 Book appointments with doctors
+* 🧑‍⚕️ Organized doctor information
-* React frontend with modern component architecture
+* ⚡ Fast and responsive React frontend
-* Context API for state management
+* 🔗 REST API based backend
-* Modular routing and models for backend scalability
+* 📦 Modular backend architecture with models and routes
-* Environment-based configuration using `.env`
+* 🌐 Environment based configuration
-* TypeScript support in frontend
-* Clean and scalable folder structure

 ---